 After all, what’s the point of the committee if you forget who you are supposed to be helping?

-What Value Does Our Work Have?
+What Value Do Safety Committees Have?

 When you start a safety committee, you must evaluate the fruits of your labor.
 What does your group accomplish, and how does that benefit the workplace?

-Assemble the Committee
+Assemble the Safety Committee

-Assess the Team
+Assess the Safety Team

-Uncovering legitimate safety issues isn’t always easy and you need the best people your Company has to offer to discover, then eliminate workplace safety hazards.
+Uncovering legitimate safety issues isn’t always easy, and you need the best people your Company has to offer to discover, then eliminate workplace safety hazards.